 She set the lobsters on the counter, while I readied the pot with a steamer basket.
 My pot was only large enough for one lobster at a time and so when I removed the first steaming, bright red crustacean and set it on the cutting board, the other lobster either saw it or smelled it and put up quite a tussle, spreading its claws wide and flapping its little legs wildly.
 Em felt really bad for him.

-After the drama, I got down to picking the meat.
+When the drama had faded, I got down to picking the meat.
 I used sharp kitchen sheers to slice through the tail and pull out the meat in one large chunk.
-I struggled a bit with the claws because my crackers weren’t tough enough for the shells, but eventually I scavenged every bit of meat from the lobsters — and saved the shells for stock (post coming soon).
+I struggled a bit with the claws because my crackers weren’t tough enough for the shells, but eventually I scavenged every bit of meat from the lobsters — and saved the shells for stock.

 Let’s just take a moment to bask in all that glorious lobster meat!
-This is seriously decadent – but I figured summer is THE TIME for lobster rolls and what better way to celebrate the 4th, right?!!
+This is seriously decadent – but I figured summer is THE TIME for New England style lobster rolls and what better way to celebrate the 4th, right?!!

 After wrestling to get the meat out of the shells, the rest of the prep was a snap!
 A quick chop of celery, a touch of mayonnaise, some lime zest & juice, cilantro and a good hit of sriracha sauce.
 If you’re not into spice, you can skip it and go more traditional, but we covet heat in this house…

-Add the lobster to the sauce and fold it in.
+Add the lobster to the spicy Sriracha sauce and fold it in.
 Cover and refrigerate until you’re ready to serve.

 If you can't make it up to New England, this is the next best thing - with a spicy kick of sriracha!